matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Identity and Access Management**

 ```
-Who can do wjat on which resource
+Who can do what on which resource
 ```

 **GCP Resource Manager**